tambetvali/LaegnaAIHDvisualization/Geneticar.md

    6.last(3).
 Atom Feminum, based on X chromosome (it's sign), e => c^2 quantic jump: from linear, we move to exponent space of time and space alignment: matrix we use instead of instruction is exponent, on
               less time moments.
 7. Other atoms with various simple element names
-8. Atom Mascum, based on Y chromosome (it's sign), e => c^2 quantic jump: from linear, we move to exponent space of time and space alignment: matrix we use instead of instruction is exponent, on less time moments.
+8. Charged Atom Mascum, based on Y chromosome (it's sign), e => c^2 quantic jump: from linear, we move to exponent space of time and space alignment: matrix we use instead of instruction is exponent, on less time moments.
 9. Charged Atom Diplomarium
 10. After diplomarium on other male aspect (Y chromoatom), as well as in toolkit, the male operations go with same exponent speed of linear processing as much they do in point 6.2. this is linear, practical thinking.
 11. The circle-closer, hidden element optimium, which is not programmed: but hacketh well and goodbeing of humankind; it's not supposed to make sense, but react with physics on motherboard interactions,